Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

 and considering it equipped with the partial ordering above independent of the chosen points as in Example \ref{KolmogorovSintegralconvergencestructures} (i.e, the net limit has to be the same for all points or choice functions in the terminology of \cite{szazdefiningnets}), it becomes a directed set and the net:

 is a Fleischer-Szabó-Száz net defined on it - for more details, such as the proof that $\Gamma$ is a directed set with the partial orderings above, see \cite{szazdefiningnets}.

-In this case, the Net Riemann integral obtained is the integral from \cite{sionsemigroup} which we call the Sion Integral, which in turn constitutes a generalization of the integrals of Rickart \cite{rickartintegralarticle} and Phillips \cite{phillipsintegratonarticle}.
+In this case, the Net Riemann integral obtained is the integral from \cite{sionsemigroup} which we call the Sion Integral, which in turn constitutes a generalization of the classical Rickart and Phillips integrals of \cite{rickartintegralarticle} and \cite{phillipsintegratonarticle}.

 \end{example}

 We now give an abstract version of the Henstock-Kurzweil (see \cite{henstockmagnum}) integral as in \cite{szazfundamentaltheorem}.

 \begin{example} [Száz Gauge Integral]